Cuban literature: Poetry

 The so-called "Generation of the Fifty" (authors born between 1925 and 1945) looked to master poets "del patio", such as Lezama Lima and Florit, although they broke off in different currents, including neo-Romanticism, in order to cultivate what would by the 1960s be the last current of the 20th century, as clearly accepted by numerous poets: colloquialism.

 However, it is important to mention first the absurd and existential tone of Virgilio Piñera, the Creole sense conveyed by Eliseo Diego and Fina García Murruz, the late but effective outcome of José Zacarías Tallet's book La semilla estéril (1951), the dialogue with the common man in the second part of "Faz" by Samuel Feijóo, the intertextuality reached by Nicolás Guillén in "Elegía a Jesús Menéndez", the aforementioned conversational emphasis of Florit in "Asonante final" and other poems (1955), and finally the then-closed intimacy of Dulce María Loynaz with her distinctive work "Últimos días de una casa" (1958).
 It is said that poetry began to "democratize" by exploring the "common dialogue" or that it tried to discover lyrical referents with epic notes.

 "In the initial years of the Revolution, the intimate tone predominate in the previous decades seemed insufficient, and preceding social poetry (of protest, complaint and combat) was no longer appropriate for the new social circumstances."

 The use of conversational tone converged with a dose of epic style with symbolic interests.
 This class of poetry narrated everyday life circumstances while exalting a society engaged in social revolution.

 A politicized poetry began to form that avoided tropology and traditional uses of meter.
 It lasted at least two decades, although it was still practiced throughout the 20th century by poets who did not change their discursive attitude.

 Almost all major writers and poets from the class of 1930 to 1940 (Fayad Jamís, Pablo Armando Fernández, Rolando Escardó, Heberto Padilla, César López, Rafael Alcides, Manuel Díaz Martínez, Antón Arrufat, Domingo Alfonso and Eduardo López Morales, among others) were essentially colloquialists.
-Notable women poets of this era included Emilia Bernal, Dulce Maria Loynaz, Carilda Oliver Labra, Rafaela Chacón Nardi, and Serafina Núñez.
+Notable women poets of this era included Emilia Bernal, Dulce María Loynaz, Carilda Oliver Labra, Rafaela Chacón Nardi, and Serafina Núñez.

 The first class of poets (the Generation of the Fifty born between 1925 and 1929) had neo-Romantic, Origenist and even surrealist traits.
 These included Cleva Solís, Carilda Oliver Labra, Rafaela Chacón Nardi, Roberto Friol and Francisco de Oráa.